Zezombye/blog/articles/best-move.md

 ![](best-move/do_fucking_nothing.jpg){width=400}

-Whether to flip a coin, to determine the optimal order of the tasks (the time-sensitive one first, obviously), or to just start on one task you decide on; you need, at all costs, to find a way to annihilate this analysis paralysis.
+Whether to flip a coin, to determine the optimal order of the tasks (the time-sensitive one first, obviously), or to just start on whatever task comes to mind, you need at all costs to find a way to annihilate this analysis paralysis.

 Think about it.
 How many times did you fail to make the best move because it wasn’t obvious, and your brain defaulted to “if I can’t make the best move, I’ll make the worst move” and you just doomscrolled for hours?

-Analyze the chessboard, determine the best move in regards to your goals, then do it regardless of your emotions.
+Analyze the chessboard, determine the best move with regard to your goals, then do it regardless of your emotions.

 Because it’s very rare that you look at the chessboard and think “you know what, the BEST thing I can do right now is jerk off”.
 Yet how many times did you do it in the past 2 weeks?